python/cpython/Doc/library/asyncio-tutorial/what-asyncio.rst

 ----------------------

 Operating systems like Windows, Mac and Linux, and others, understand this problem deeply.
-If you're reading this on a computer or even your mobile, there will be tens or hundreds of processes running at the same time on your device.
+If you're reading this on a computer or even on your mobile, there will be tens or hundreds of processes running at the same time on your device.
 At least, they will appear to be running concurrently.
 What is really happening is that the operating system is sharing little slices of processor (CPU) time among all the processes.
-If we started two copies of our ``greet`` program at the same time, they *would* run (and therefore wait) concurrently which is exactly what we want.
+If we started two completely separate instances of our ``greet`` program at the same time, they *would* run (and therefore wait) concurrently which is exactly what we want.

-However, there is a price for that: each new process consumes resources from the operating system.
-But more than that, there is another tricky problem about *how* the operating system knows when to allocate execution time between each process.
+However, there is a price for that: each new process consumes extra resources from the operating system; it's not just that we wait in parallel, but *everything* is now in parallel, a full copy of our program.
+But more than that, there is another tricky problem about *how* the operating system knows when to allocate execution time between each copy of our process.
 The answer: it doesn't!
 This means that the operating system can decide when to give processor time to each process.
 Your code, and therefore you, will not know when these switches occur.
 This is called "preemption".
-From
-`Wikipedia <https://en.wikipedia.org/wiki/Preemption_(computing)>`_:
+From `Wikipedia <https://en.wikipedia.org/wiki/Preemption_(computing)>`_:
 *In computing, preemption is the act of temporarily interrupting a task being carried out by a computer system, without requiring